Alefanfi/SABD/README.md

 # SABD
-This project uses the Spark engine to analyze the data taken from the github repository of vaccinations in Italy against Covid 19 ([covid19-opendata-vaccini](https://github.com/italia/covid19-opendata-vaccini)).
+This project uses Spark engine to analyze the data taken from the github repository of vaccinations in Italy against Covid 19 ([covid19-opendata-vaccini](https://github.com/italia/covid19-opendata-vaccini)) in order to answer the following queries:

+<b>Query1</b> - mean number of vaccinations for a generic center for each region and each month

+<b>Query2</b> - for each month and age the top five regions which have been predicted to have the highest number of women vaccinated the first day of that month

+<b>Query3</b> - for each region predict the total number of vaccinations for the first day of June and classify them using K-means or Bisecting K-means as clustering algorithms

+The code for each of these queries can be found in src/main/java/queries, but you can also find alternative implementations for the second and third queries using SparkSQL in folder src/main/java/sql_queries.

 ## Requirements
 This project uses docker and docker-compose to instantiate the HDFS, Spark, Nifi and Redis containers.